China is trying to juice its economy with even more debt

 An official measure of manufacturing activity dominated by big, government-owned enterprises, showed a strong pickup.
 But another non-government survey, which looks at the health of smaller, private companies, painted a bleaker picture as growth tailed off.

-"You can clearly see that state-owned enterprises are doing well -- much better than the SMEs," said Hao Zhou, senior economist emerging markets at Commerzbank, referring to small and medium-sized enterprises.
+"You can clearly see that state-owned enterprises are doing well -- much better than the SMEs," said Hao Zhou, senior economist for emerging markets at Commerzbank, referring to small and medium-sized enterprises.

 The central bank's announcement comes ahead of a key political juncture for China's ruling Communist Party.